ft-interactive/gmachine/README.md

 * `-p --port` Set the port number.
 Defaults to 3000.
 On Heroku the port will be entered via `process.env.PORT`
 * `-i --imagemagick` Use ImageMagick instead GraphicsMagick

+__Heroku__

+To deploy to heroku copy and pastet the following into a terminal

+	$ git clone https://github.com/ft-interactive/gmachine.git; cd gmachine; heroku create; git push heroku master

 __TODO__

 * JPEGs only - early days proof-of-concept at the moment.